Matching strings against regular expressions

 - regexp: A regular expression object.
 If not a regular expression, it is implicitly converted to one using

-new RegExp(regexp)
+new RegExp(regexp).

 Return Value:

-method returns an array with the matches, or null if no matches are found.
+The match() method returns an array with the matches, or null if no matches are found.
 The returned array has the following properties:

 - If the regular expression doesnβt have the global flag (

-), the array contains the first match found and any capturing groups. - If the regular expression has the global flag (
+g), the array contains the first match found and any capturing groups. - If the regular expression has the global flag (

-), the array contains all matches but no capturing groups.
+g), the array contains all matches but no capturing groups.

 Examples: